moabarar/nemar/README.md

 </p>

 ## Getting started
 This repository is based on the implementation of [Pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 We recommened getting yourself familiar with the former framework.
-Here we provide a basic guidline on how to use our code.
+Here we provide a basic guidlines on how to use our code.

 ---